Cabeza77/particle_code/README.md

     integer :: dens_dist

 The initial spatial distribution of the particles in the disk.
 0: Uniformly in R-theta space.
-This leads naturally to a number density distribution of n~1/R^2
+This leads naturally to a number density distribution of n(R) ~ 1/R
 1: Following the surface density distribution of the starting frame i_start.
 This can be useful, if you want to start with a frame that already developed a gap.
 In this case you avoid placing particles in the gap.
 ATTENTION: This method uses rejection sampling to create the initial particle distribution.
 This can be very slow.
 2: Uniformly in R-theta space in a ring centered on the planet of size R_ring.